smartcontractkit/chainlink-ccip/docs/consensus.md

 ## Configuration

 Because OCR is a permissioned network, roles are assigned during configuration.
-The plugin's must ensure observations for each chain are only made by the designated nodes.
+The plugins must ensure observations for each chain are only made by the designated nodes.

 Each role also has its own value for `FChain`.
-This value determines the number of nodes which must be assigned the role and the threshold of observations required.
+This value determines the number of nodes we should configure as `3 * FChain + 1` along with the strict strict observation threshold as `2 * FChain + 1`.